mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 Wowza, that's a long list that scrolls off the page quickly.

+In order to select a suitable region/zone :

-   *  Open a [zone/capabilities list](https://cloud.google.com/ml-engine/docs/tensorflow/regions) to cross-reference,
+   *  Open a [zone/capabilities list](https://cloud.google.com/ml-engine/docs/tensorflow/regions) to cross-reference
-   *  let's pick the Asia Pacific Region to have a look.
+   *  For instance, pick the Asia Pacific Region to have a look :
-      *   Actually, we can't do Cloud Serving from 'asia-east1', so the Region should be 'asia-northeast1'
+      *   However, one gotcha is that we can't do Cloud Serving from 'asia-east1', so the Region should be 'asia-northeast1'
-      *   We need a "Training" Region - and one that also allows "Online prediction"
+      *   That is to say : We need a "Training" Region - and one that also allows "Online prediction"

    *   Pick a Zone from the previous list : 'asia-northeast1-b'

-*Timer : 1h15m*
+Set the zone using the console interface :

 {% highlight bash %}
 $ datalab create babyweight --zone asia-northeast1-b